 Below, we present the 5G portfolio of each equipment manufacturer.
-Their claim is often similar and as for device baseband, those claims can be seen through different angles.
-Table 13 below summarizes what stands out from each vendor solution:
+Their claim is mostly similar and as for device baseband, those claims can be seen through different angles.
+Table 12 below summarizes what stands out from each vendor solution:

-Table 13: Infrastructure equipment 5G solutions from major vendors
+Table 12: Infrastructure equipment 5G solutions from major vendors